KhaleefHaughton/Using-Lambda-to-shut-down-EC2-Instance/README.md

 ## 3. Create an EventBridge (CloudWatch) Rule

-Inside AWS Console (or via CLI):
+Inside AWS Console or CLI:

-Go to EventBridge → Rules → Create rule
+Go to EventBridge → Rules → Create rule (trigger-lambda)

 Add a schedule like: cron(0 19 * * ? *) (7 PM daily)